 Start the Morning in Asakusa

 The best time to see the Asakusa Shrine is in the morning before the peak of tourist traffic.
-This is one of the top places to see Old Tokyo, but it becomes increasingly less enjoyable as you battle loads of tourists.
+This is one of the top places to see Old Tokyo or Shitamachi, but it becomes increasingly less enjoyable as you battle loads of tourists.
 Early in the morning or later at night is the best time to visit.

-Next, stroll around the neighborhood to get a truly Old Tokyo feel and don’t forget to stop at Japan’s oldest amusement park, The Hanayashiki Amusement Park.
+Next, stroll around the neighborhood to get a truly Old Tokyo vibe, and don’t forget to stop at Japan’s oldest amusement park, the Hanayashiki Amusement Park.

 Explore Roppongi’s Views & Architecture